Overview

 Revoke an API key

-- Click Revoke on the corresponding row.
+- Click the Revoke icon on the corresponding row.

 - Confirm the revocation.